-The cobbled path of Verga is a presumption of the traditional technique directly related to the memories of the inhabitants of the area, as well as its social, economic, cultural heritage, and cultural development from the middle of the 19th century to the beginning of the 20th century.
-Therefore, with the Ministerial Decision of the Minister of Culture and Sports, the path has been designated as a monument, according to article 6 par.
-1b of the Greek Law 3028/2002.
+The cobbled path of Verga is a presumption of the traditional technique directly related to the memories of the inhabitants of the area, as well as its social, economic, cultural heritage, and cultural development from the middle of the nineteenth century to the beginning of the twentieth century.
+As a result, the path has been designated as a monument by the Minister of Culture and Sports, in accordance with article 6 par.
+1b of Greek Law 3028/2002.

-Verga, as the entire Mani- is of particular architectural interest, precisely because the stone buildings are not isolated and few, but enough in number, so as to form an area with a special architectural style.
+Verga, like the rest of Mani, is of particular architectural interest, precisely because the stone buildings are not isolated and few, but numerous enough to form a distinct architectural style.

 THE MANIOT HOUSE

-Dating back to the late 1800, the house was built with the traditional Maniot megalithic structure with a local stone of around 0.80 meters in thickness.
+The house was built in the late 1800s using the traditional Maniot megalithic structure and a local stone with a thickness of around 0.80 meters.

-In 1986 the devastating earthquake that hit the area caused critical issues to the two-fold angled roof.
-The main purpose of its renovation was to maintain the masonry, as well as the traditional roof.
+The devastating earthquake that struck the area in 1986 caused critical problems with the two-fold angled roof.
+The main goal of the renovation was to keep the masonry and the traditional roof.

-The reconstruction was done in such a way that not only did not affect the characteristics of the Maniot house, but rather it outlined them better.
-The roof was built again, as a quadruple-pitched rooftop, with a selection of old wooden beams, while a metal matrix was inserted all over the periphery of the stone masonry, infused by a binder liquid, to ensure its safety.
+The reconstruction was done in such a way that not only did not alter the characteristics of the Maniot house but actually enhanced them.
+The roof was rebuilt as a quadruple-pitched one with a variety of old wooden beams, while a metal matrix infused with a binder liquid was inserted all around the periphery of the stone masonry to ensure its safety.